 You could earn an additional $600,000 by engaging in one business practice: negotiating.
 A study published in the Journal of Organizational Behavior found that new hires who chose to negotiate salary gained an average of $5,000, which, over the course of a career, could mean earning an additional $600,000+.

-For professionals at all levels, salary negotiation often elicits panic and discomfort.
+For professionals at all levels, salary negotiation can elicit panic and discomfort.
 Several factors are often at play, including the fear of being disliked, the fear of rejection and a lack of self-confidence.
-But when you don’t negotiate, you’re likely leaving money — often a significant amount of money — on the table.
+But when you don’t negotiate, you’re likely leaving money — a potentially significant amount of money — on the table.

 The best time to negotiate salary

 The most effective time to negotiate salary is after you’ve been offered a new job, but before you officially accept it.
-You’ve impressed HR and the hiring manager and they want to hire you — they don’t want to keep interviewing.
+You’ve impressed HR and the hiring manager and they’ve made it clear that you’re the one they want to hire.
 This is the point at which you have the greatest negotiating power.